-Toxic mold exposure in infants can be a serious condition and negatively effect their fragile undeveloped lungs in a severe way.
+Toxic mold exposure in infants can be a serious condition and negatively affect their fragile undeveloped lungs in a severe way.
 We are going to start with the basics and then get into some medical studies on the issue:

-A mold is a type of fungus that develops in the visual appearance of multicellular filaments called hyphae.
+Mold is a type of fungus that develops in the visual appearance of multicellular filaments called hyphae.
 Actually, molds have been in existence on earth for millions of years and they thrive in the air and on many surfaces such as walls, floors, and even food where there is the presence of moisture.
 They produce tiny, lightweight spores which cause the beginning of new mold growth, besides compromising the indoor air quality.

-The common types of molds include Aspergillus, Cladosporium and Stachybotrys Atra which is commonly known as black mold.
+The common types of molds include Aspergillus, Cladosporium and Stachybotrys Atra, commonly known as “black mold“.
 It takes 24 to 48 hours for molds to germinate and grow, and the spores start to colonize in 3 to 12 days and become visible in about 18-21 days.
 You can easily distinguish them by their texture and profiles, as some are flat looking while others present themselves in a hairy or bumpy appearance.
 Moreover, quite a lot of molds produce poisonous substances called mycotoxins such as the Stachybotrys Chartarum (Atra), although not to all molds.
 Vulnerability to such damp and moldy surroundings may bring about a diversity of health consequences to both humans and animals, sometimes even leading to neurological issues such as allergic reactions as well as respiratory problems and in some cases, death.

 These airway symptoms present themselves as seasonal allergies.
 Wheezing can occur periodically and repeatedly and this can be quite a frightening experience for the infant and family.
 If a child has asthma, mold spores may trigger an attack or exacerbate an existing attack.
 Coughing, shortness of breath, runny nose, itchy nose, and nasal congestion may also occur, and this can even lead to pneumonia in severe cases, thus a doctor must assess that young child immediately.